 Meindl offers several models with a different foot width, always with the aim of offering the best shoe.

-W - Wide: 10mm is removed from the shoe around the foot
+W - Wide: 10mm are removed from the shoe around the foot

 M - Medium: the shoe has a standard width

 Meindl has been designing and manufacturing the highest quality shoes and boots for over 300 years.
-This tradition is the reason why Meindl maintains the handmade double stitching method.
+This tradition is the reason why Meindl maintains the handmade work of double stitching.
 As this method requires a lot of experience and know-how, only a few master shoemakers are skilled enough to master this method.
-The double stitching makes the shoes and boots particularly strong and stable and can be recognized quickly by the visible double stitching at the edge of the shoe.
+The double stitching makes the shoes and boots particularly strong and stable, and can be recognized quickly by the visible double stitching at the edge of the shoe.